siryanto/workshop-accelerating-microbial-with-hpc/Readme.md

 mkdir fastqc_out  #Create a directory to store FastQC result fastqc raw/illumina_*.fq -o fastqc_out -t 128
 ```
-It will take a while to proceed.
+It will take a while to complete.
 If succeeds, expected output will be stored in 'fastqc_output' directory.
 Use `ls` command to see what's inside.
 ```
 ls fastqc_output
 ```